 Harley Street remains a centre for medical clinics, with over 3000 people employed in the area.

-It retains its reputation as a centre of medical excellence and Advance Vision Care are proud to now be a part of it’s history.
+It retains its reputation as a centre of medical excellence and Advance Vision Care is proud to now be a part of it’s history.